-I’ve seen situations where a parent slaps a teacher for putting his or her child the right way and I’ve also seen school owners disgrace teachers just because they don’t want to lose their so-called rich parents.
+I have seen situations where a parent slaps a teacher for putting his or her child the right way and I have also seen school owners disgrace teachers just because they do not want to lose their so-called rich parents.

 Note: Most of these ways of making money will cost you some money to start and some of them will not, however, make sure you go for the ones that soothe you and your pocket.

-How to Make More Money as a Teacher in Nigeria
+How to Earn More Money as a Teacher in Nigeria

 Here are different ways on how to make more money as a teacher in Nigeria.